 Cybersecurity is once again headline news and continues to get attention from law makers as new laws pass with the hope of closing out cybersecurity vulnerabilities.
-On 10 October 2024, the European Council adopted the EU Cyber Resilience Act (Regulation of The European Parliament and of the Council on horizontal cybersecurity requirements for products with digital elements and amending Regulation (EU) 2019/1020).

 The proposal for this Act was submitted on 15 September 2022, and complements the EU cybersecurity framework, which includes NIS2 (see our FAQs: The EU’s NIS2 Directive) and the EU Cybersecurity Act.